Ochre-rumped bunting

-The Japanese reed bunting or ochre-rumped bunting (Emberiza yessoensis) is a bird in the family Emberizidae.
-The species was first described by Robert Swinhoe in 1863.
+The ochre-rumped bunting (Emberiza yessoensis), also known as the Japanese reed bunting, is a bird in the family Emberizidae.
+The species was first described as Schoenicola yessoensis by Robert Swinhoe in 1874.
+The species epithet, yessoensis, describes the bird as being found on Yesso (Hokkaido).

 It is found in Manchuria, Korea and Japan.
 Its natural habitats are temperate grassland and swamps.

 It is threatened by habitat loss.
+In South Korea it is classified as being endangered.

 Taxonomy

 The bird family Emberizidae contains around 300 seed-eating species, the majority of which are found in the Americas, although the genus Emberiza, with more than 40 members, is confined to the Old World.
 Within its genus, the reed bunting is most closely related to the common reed bunting and the Pallas's reed bunting, which are sometimes classified as being in the genus Schoeniclus.

 Subspecies

 Two subspecies are recognised- E. y. continentalis, which breeds in eastern Mongolia, northeast China and Ussuriland and winters in east China and E. y. yessoensis which breeds and winters in Japan and also winters in Korea.